ruggeri/tech-notes/randos/mining-massive-datasets.md

     * If something in the negative border is frequent, you need to repeat with a lower threshold on the sample data.
 Else you know you are good.
+* What about with a stream of baskets coming in?
+    * We could run this in an "offline" mode; collect data for a day, then run a job to find frequent items for this day.
+Next day repeat with the new data.
+    * Another way is to start with an offline calculated frequent item sets, and track statistics for these.
+Delete them if they become too infrequent.
+Keep track of the negative border and add these if they become common enough.
+    * That sounds kinda tricky, but it doesn't matter because decaying windows is probably better anyway.
+* We've seen using decaying windows for event frequency.
+How to adjust this for itemsets?
+    * The stream provides baskets; we can take each subset and add a count of one for this itemset.
+    * But that doesn't really work, since a basket of 20 items can have >1MM subsets!
+So maybe just track singletons.
+    * A trick then is to never add a subset until all its own subsets are being counted.
+This means there could be a little lag, but eventually we'll consider adding pairs of items if the singleton itemsets are common, and triples when we have both pairs...
+    * We'll flush out anyone where the decayed count falls too low.
+* The only difficulty is that we might have sorta high memory usage, because we need to keep all items with decayed counts `>0.5`.
+    * I could see ways to deal with this, where you actually jack the threshold up the longer its been in memory.
+    * That allows you to get new stuff in the system, but once you have good estimates of their counts, to flush them out, too.

+## Ch7: Clustering